-- This fellowship is for two years and provides $60,000 in stipend support per year.
-The second year of funding is based upon the PhRMA Foundation receiving a satisfactory progress report from the applicant upon completion of the first ten months of funding.
+- This award is for two years and provides $60,000 in stipend support per year.
+To receive funding beyond the first 12 months, awardees must provide the PhRMA Foundation with a satisfactory progress report upon completion of the first 10 months of funding.

-- Funding is conditional upon award recipient’s continued employment with the institution in the Postdoctoral Fellowship program which will be assessed on a quarterly basis prior to payment.
-Payments will be made directly to the institution on behalf of the applicant with the understanding they will administer the funds.
+- Funding is conditional upon the awardee’s continued employment with the university in the postdoctoral program, which will be assessed on a quarterly basis prior to payment.
+Payments will be made directly to the university on behalf of the awardee, with the understanding the university will administer the funds.

-- If necessary, the institution may supplement the award to a level that is consistent with other postdoctoral fellowships it offers.
-(Please upload a “Stipend Justification” explaining whether the stipend is to be supplemented and the amount.)
+- If necessary, the university may supplement the award to a level that is consistent with other postdoctoral fellowships it currently offers.

-- Fellowships may be activated beginning July 1, 2022 or on the first day of any month thereafter, up to and including December 1, 2022.
+- Funding may begin as early as July 1, 2023, or on the first day of any month thereafter, up to and including December 1, 2023.

-- A financial report will be required upon completion of the first twelve months of funding.
+- A financial report (separate from the 10-month progress report) will be required upon completion of the first 12 months of funding.

-- A final progress report and financial report will be required at the conclusion of the fellowship.
+- A final progress report and financial report will be required within 60 days of the fellowship’s conclusion.